optopodi/optopodi/book/src/contributing.md

 **And finally, not every comment requires a response.**

-We follow the [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct).
-Please report any concerns to a [Lead][leads].

 ## Chat

 We chat on the github-metrics Zulip instance, found at <https://github-metrics.zulipchat.com/>.